Application programming interfaces (APIs)

 Application Programming Interfaces (APIs) define the ways in which applications and software components communicate with each other.
 The term usually refers to web-based APIs, which underpin digital ecosystems by making services and information easily available within and across organisations.

-The API standards and guidelines give agencies and vendors some common, default guidance on API implementation to accelerate the development of government APIs.
+The API Standard and Guidelines gives agencies and vendors some common, default guidance on API implementation to accelerate the development of government APIs.

 It is published in 2 parts:

 - Part A - Business — includes a detailed explanation of the principles of API development as well as tips for getting started

 - Part B - Technical — covers security considerations and design and development guidance.

 Most of the specific technical guidance is marked as ‘recommended’ or ‘advisory’.
 However, given that 1 of the key benefits of API use is sharing information across agencies efficiently you should consult the Government Enterprise Architecture Group and its API Working Group if you are designing APIs that will be used across multiple government agencies.

 - supports the government-wide commitment to increasing openness and transparency by providing open access to public data the government collects and holds on behalf of taxpayers.

 - allows government and third parties' systems to work together more seamlessly